Loved ones of Hamas attack victims diverge over Israel's war in Gaza

 An advocate for peace is shot and killed

 Miles away from the border with Gaza, sitting in a Jerusalem café, 27-year-old Noy Katsman said they want the war to stop.
-They know Alom's pain but wields it differently.
+They know Alom's pain but they say retribution won't bring their country safety.

 Katsman lost their brother, Hayim, 32, in the village of Holit about a mile from Gaza.
 Hayim was hiding in the closet when Hamas militants shot him and was one of 30 Americans killed in the attack.